 Under the CRP, producers can bid to enroll highly erodible or environmentally sensitive lands into the reserve during signup periods, retiring it from production for at least 10 years.
 Successful bidders receive annual rental payments and cost-sharing and technical assistance.
 Enrollment is limited to 25% of the crop land in a county.
 Funding is mandatory spending.
 Section 2101 of the 2002 farm bill reauthorizes the CRP through FY2007 and raises the enrollment cap from 36.4 million acres to 39.2 million acres.
 Also, only land that was cropped in four of six years preceding enactment is eligible, thus making it more difficult to cultivate land primarily to gain access to the program.
-It makes the 6-state pilot program to retire small, isolated farmable wetlands a national program, with an enrollment ceiling of 1 million acres within the total enrollment cap.
+It makes the six-state pilot program to retire small, isolated farmable wetlands into a national program, with an enrollment ceiling of 1 million acres.
 Some economic uses of enrolled lands are being permitted for the first time, with a reduction in annual rental payments.

 FSA issued an interim rule on May 8, 2003, that implements these changes.
-It was used to guide a summer 2003 signup, which enrolled 2.0 million acres selected from 4.1 million that were offered.
+This rule was used to guide a summer 2003 signup, which enrolled 2.0 million acres selected from 4.1 million that were offered.
 Of this total, about 700,000 acres had been in the program and were being reenrolled.
-It held a second general signup on August 30, 2004, in which it enrolled 1.2 million acres of 1.7 million acres that were offered.
-FSA's summary of participation through September 2004 shows 35.6 million acres were enrolled, with about 4 million acres in Texas and more than 3 million acres in Montana and North Dakota.
-Also, USDA announced that emergency haying and grazing would be allowed on CRP lands in areas affected by drought on June 24, 2004.
-In August 2004, USDA requested comments in response to 10 questions it posed about long-term policy topics related to the CRP, due December 8, 2004.
+FSA held a second general signup on August 30, 2004, in which it enrolled 1.2 million acres of 1.7 million acres that were offered.
+FSA's summary of participation through April 2005 shows 34.8 million acres were enrolled, with almost 4 million acres in Texas and more than 3 million acres in Montana and North Dakota.
+In August 2004, USDA requested comments in response to 10 questions it posed about long-term policy topics related to the CRP.
+Responses were due by December 8, 2004, and FSA has yet to report on the results of this solicitation.

 USDA has estimated that the average erosion rate on enrolled acres has been reduced from 21 to less than 2 tons per acre per year.
 Retiring these lands also expanded wildlife habitat, enhanced water quality, and restored soil quality.
 The annual value of these benefits has been estimated from less than \$1 billion to more than \$1.5 billion; in some regions where there is heavy participation, estimated benefits exceed annual costs.
-However, the General Accounting Office and others have criticized the potentially ephemeral nature of these benefits, because the landowner is under no obligation to retain them after contracts expire, although any land that is classified as highly erodible can only be farmed if the producer follows a conservation plan.
+However, the Government Accountability Office (GAO) and others have criticized the potentially ephemeral nature of these benefits, because the landowner is under no obligation to retain them after contracts expire, although they must follow a conservation plan on any previously enrolled highly erodible land to retain eligiblity for many types of farm program payments.